src-bin/substrate-docs/compliance/addressing-soc-2-criteria-with-substrate.md

 **The entity implements logical access security measures to protect against threats from sources outside its system boundaries.**

 In a Substrate-managed AWS organization, all actors are considered to be outside the system's boundaries unless they're authorized by your identity provider.
 Once authorized, users can use AWS APIs or SSH (via the Instance Factory) to access sensitive data, infrastructure, and tools.
-Restricting production SSH access to 192.168.0.0/16 (the network used by your admin account(s)) ensures that the Instance Factory is the only way in and access to the Instance Factory is controlled by your identity provider.
+Restricting production SSH access to 192.168.0.0/16 (the network used by your Substrate account) ensures that the Instance Factory is the only way in and access to the Instance Factory is controlled by your identity provider.

 Controls to consider: